 Building a home is a very relational process.
 We will spend several months working closely on something that will be a very important part of your family's life.
-You as a client deserve a certain, and I as your builder, both deserve a certain level of comfort and familiarity with one another, so it makes sense that we would want to meet in person to discuss working together.
+You as a client, and I as your builder, both deserve a certain level of comfort and familiarity with one another, so it makes sense that we would want to meet in person to discuss working together.

 The up-side to working directly in my process is that I don't hand you off to staff or outsiders; we collaborate directly.
 The downside is that because I am personally involved in every decision and implementation, I have to be very focused on where I apply my time, as there are only so many hours in the day.
 Therefore, meetings need to be productive and actionable.